 The BT TV App is another way to stream BT TV channels online.
 You will require a BT TV subscription to access streams but will have the same live TV and catch-up options you do on television.
 With a wide range of content from across the spectrum and sports too, it’s a viable alternative to these other services if you already have BT TV.
 Content is available through the app and can be watched on a multitude of devices.

-- Required speed: BT recommend a minimum connection speed of 2.5Mb to watch BT TV.
+- Required speed: BT recommends a minimum connection speed of 2.5Mb to watch BT TV.

 - How to access BT TV: You will need a BT TV account to access streams.